corkami/collisions/README.md

 # Introduction

-This part of the repository is focused on hash collisions exploitation for MD5 and SHA1.

 This is a collaboration with [Marc Stevens](https://marc-stevens.nl/research/).

+This repository is focused on hash collisions exploitation.

-The goal of this page is to explore extensively existing attacks - and show on the way how weak MD5 is (instant collisions of any JPG, PNG, PDF, MP4, PE...) - and also explore in detail common file formats to determine how they can be exploited with present or with future attacks.
+The goal is to explore extensively existing attacks - and show on the way how weak MD5 is (instant collisions of any JPG, PNG, PDF, MP4, PE...) - and also explore in detail common file formats to determine how they can be exploited with present or with future attacks.

 Indeed, the same file format trick can be used on several hashes (the same JPG tricks were used for [MD5](https://archive.org/stream/pocorgtfo14#page/n49/mode/1up),